FreeUKGen/Core-Frontend/README.md

-# FreeREGMockups
+# Free UK Gen Core Frontend

-Frontend code and example markup for the new FreeREG.
+Frontend code and example markup that can form the frontend basis of other Free UK Genealogy projects.